Topological phases of unitary dynamics: Classification in Clifford category: Introduction

 We present a complete classification of translation invariant Clifford QCA in all dimensions for any prime~$p$, modulo a stable equivalence relation by translation invariant Clifford circuits of finite depth and shifts where the circuits and shifts are allowed to obey a coarser translation invariance.
-That is, we say two TI Clifford QCA are equivalent $\alpha \simeq \beta$ if $(\alpha \otimes I_\lat{q'}{\dd})(\beta \otimes I_\lat{q''}{\dd})^{-1}$ is a Clifford circuit combined with a shift, that is overall translation invariant under a subgroup of $\ZZ^\dd$ of finite index.
+Given a prime~$p$, let $\lat q \dd$ denote the $\dd$-dimensional lattice of qudits~$(\CC^{p})^{\otimes q}$.
+We say two TI Clifford QCA are equivalent $\alpha \simeq \beta$ if $(\alpha \otimes I_\lat{q'}{\dd})(\beta \otimes I_\lat{q''}{\dd})^{-1}$ is a Clifford circuit combined with a shift, that is overall translation invariant under a subgroup of $\ZZ^\dd$ of finite index.
 The set of all equivalence classes is denoted by~$\mathfrak C(\dd,p)$.
-More formally, given a prime~$p$, let $\lat q \dd$ denote the $\dd$-dimensional lattice of qudits~$(\CC^{p})^{\otimes q}$.
 For any translation invariant Clifford QCA~$\alpha$ on $\lat q \dd$ and a lattice~$\lat{q'} \dd$ we have a stabilization: if $q\le q'$, then $\alpha \mapsto \alpha \otimes I$ on $\lat q \dd \sqcup \lat {(q'-q)} \dd = \lat {q'} \dd$.
 Modulo Clifford circuits and shifts with respect to the unaltered translation group~$\ZZ^\dd$, we have the direct limit~$\umod^-(R)$ under the stabilization where $R = \FF_p[x_1,\tfrac 1 {x_1},\ldots,x_\dd, \tfrac 1 {x_\dd}]$. \footnote{ We have not explained what $\umod^-(R)$ is, but it will become clear in \S\ref{sec:unitary}.
 Literally, it is the quotient group of all TI Clifford QCA on the infinite space modulo TI Clifford circuits of finite depth and shifts with stabilization. } On top of that, if $q' = b^\dd q$ for some integer $b \ge 1$, then $\lat {q'} \dd$ is a lattice with a supersite $\CC^{p^q} \times \{1,2,\ldots,b\}^\dd$ sitting at every point of $\ZZ^d$.
 Then we have a coarse-graining map $\cg{b} : \alpha \mapsto \alpha'$ where $\alpha'$ is the same as $\alpha$ but with the supersite interpreted as a new site.
-This coarse-graning makes a directed system of stable groups~$\hp^-(R)$ via $\cg \cdot$ with respect to the partial order of integers~$b$ given by division.
+This coarse-graning makes a directed system of stable groups~$\umod^-(R)$ via $\cg \cdot$ with respect to the partial order of integers~$b$ given by division.
 Let~$\mathfrak C(\dd,p)$ be the direct limit.
-Our main result is \footnote{One may find it not general enough that we take translation subgroups of a special form; however, any subgroup of $\ZZ^\dd$ of finite index is given by an integer $\dd$-by-$\dd$-matrix of nonzero determinant, and further coarse-graining using the adjugate matrix shows that our choice of $\cg b$ is sufficient. } \begin{theorem} $\mathfrak C(\dd,p)$ is an abelian group isomorphic to the group listed in Table~\ref{tb:result}. \end{theorem}
+Our main result is \footnote{ One may find it not general enough that we take translation subgroups of a special form; however, any subgroup of $\ZZ^\dd$ of finite index is given by an integer $\dd$-by-$\dd$-matrix of nonzero determinant, and further coarse-graining using the adjugate matrix shows that our choice of $\cg b$ is sufficient. } \begin{theorem} $\mathfrak C(\dd,p)$ is an abelian group isomorphic to the group listed in Table~\ref{tb:result}. \end{theorem}